Skip to main content

 With so many ways to share documents and communications digitally, it can be difficult to keep a clear record of communications for a project.
 Manually attaching and emailing documents outside of Procore increases the risk of referencing outdated revisions and makes it difficult to find and refer back to communications when needed.

 Procore's Correspondence tool serves as a central place to share project documents and maintain a formal record of communication.
-Document Management files can be directly attached and linked in a correspondence item, which provides easy access to the documents along with a clear history of communication.
+Document Management files can be directly attached and linked in a correspondence item from web or mobile, which provides easy access to the documents along with a clear history of communication.

 How it Works